 I was in both cities recently, got to talk to several people on the street, in the game, and a few who’ve since recovered at one of the meetings I attended about Baltimore, The Wire, and the role of drugs in the Black community.
-After I read what the textbook had to offer on the African-American population I was reminded of how put-off I was from the Preface (a thorough description of evolving terminology, from “special” to “diverse” and the vapidity in the argument) I’ve encountered a reality much different than the one described in studies therein.
+After I read what the textbook had to offer on the African-American population I was reminded of how put-off I was from the Preface: a thorough description of evolving terminology, from “special” to “diverse” and the absolute vapidity in the ten page argument.
+I’ve encountered a reality much different than the one described in slapped together studies and stats therein.

 Season Four of the Wire follows the lives of four Black kids born into a city which has little to offer.
 Where the book describes a people still grappling with the pain of slavery and its reverberations, what I see is kids just like these, born into few options, something like get good on the court or start selling crack, otherwise its a life of menial jobs if that.
 The tragic comedy called the Drug War is what did the Black Community in much more than the drugs.
 That and an ever lessening need for them in the work force.
 The steel and iron mills in Pittsburg and Baltimore are long shuttered.
 As are factories making toilets in Newark, tires in Flint, wood stoves in Minneapolis, and whatever used to go on in Albany… gone gone gone.
 There are no cars being manufactured in Detroit.
 What was a thriving people, a black middle class across the Rust Belt, throughout the northern cities, is now empty lots where the only job available is lookout for the crack dealer on the corner.